cosmos/sdk-tutorials/academy/my-own-chain/game-wager.md

     }
     ```

-With this, you have ensured that the wager field is set properly.

-## Declaring your expectations
+## Declaring expectations

 Alone, the `Wager` field does not make players pay the wager or receive rewards.
 You need to add the handling actions.
 These handling actions must ask the `bank` module to perform the required token transfers.
-For that, your keeper needs to ask for a `bank` instance during setup.
+For that your keeper needs to ask for a `bank` instance during setup.

 <HighlightBox type="info">

-Remember the only way to have access to a capability with the object-capability model of the Cosmos SDK, is to be given the reference to an instance, which already has this capability.
+Remember the only way to have access to a capability with the object-capability model of the Cosmos SDK, is to be given the reference to an instance which already has this capability.

 </HighlightBox>

-You should not rely on players' willingness to pay all due wagers at the time a game is resolved.
-Instead, you need to find a way to enforce payment without repudiation.
-The best way to achieve this is with your keeper holding wagers in escrow while the game is being played, and to pay back when the game is resolved.
-Fortunately, the `bank` module has functions to transfer tokens from any account to your module and vice-versa.
+Implement payment handling by having your keeper hold wagers in escrow while the game is being played.
+The `bank` module has functions to transfer tokens from any account to your module and vice-versa.

 <HighlightBox type="tip">

-A best practice is to declare an interface that narrowly declares the functions from other modules that you expect for your module.
+It is best practice to to declare an interface that narrowly declares the functions from other modules that you expect for your module.
 The conventional file for these declarations is `x/checkers/types/expected_keepers.go`.

 </HighlightBox>